Skip to main content

 Since we are on ARM64 platform, we cannot install pacakges (i386:wine) from foreign architecture while using APT.
 Here we will install Wine by downloading binaries and moving them to the proper path.

-1. Download Wine binaries from Kron4ek’s Wine-Builds.
-This archive contains Wine and Wine64
+1. Download Wine and Wine64 from Kron4ek’s Wine-Builds.
+The latest version is Wine 9.7.

 cd ~/